KokaKiwi/rust-netaddr/README.md

 rust-netaddr
 ============

-Just a try to port `ipaddress` Python's package to Rust.
+Just an attempt to port `ipaddress` Python's package to Rust.

 Documentation
 -------------